 - Reduced ice maker performance

-- More frequent water filter replacement needed
+- May require more frequent water filter replacement

 Urban Environment Factors: